sfwydyc/my-rocketqa/README.md

 #### 3. [RocketQAv2: A Joint Training Method for Dense Passage Retrieval and Passage Re-ranking](https://arxiv.org/pdf/2110.07367.pdf) [[code]]()

-This repository provides a simple and efficient toolkit for running RocketQA models and build a QA-system.

-This toolkit is currently under initial development stage.
-We will be actively adding new features and models.
-Suggestions, feature requests

 ## Features
 * ***State-of-the-art***, RocketQA models achieve SOTA performance in MSMARCO passage ranking dataset and Natural Question dataset.